rasha08/use-validation/README.md

 **Validation Result** is error message or `null`

 Besides these core validators that come with the package, you can always extend some validators or create specialization of one.
-That is how `useEmailValidator` or `useUrlValidator` sre created;
+That is how `useEmailValidator` or `useUrlValidator` are created;

 ```tsx
 import { useStringValidator } from "./useStringValidator";